Fortwinhamz/Frontendmentor-challenge/README.md

 # Frontendmentor-challenge
-This is a NFT preview card component challenge by freecodecamp
+This is a NFT preview card component challenge by frontendmentor